fusionbox/schism/README.rst

 schism
 ======

-Setup and configure webfaction site with xmlrpc.
+Setup and configure webfaction sites with xmlrpc.

 License
 =======